The Municipal Office is open Monday to Friday, 9am to 4:30pm.

 How are Property Taxes Calculated

 Property taxes are calculated by applying municipal and school mill rates against the portioned assessment of your property.
 For calculating taxes, one mill represents $1.00 of taxes for every $1,000.00 of portioned assessment.

-Property tax statements are issued in June of each year in accordance with the latest property ownership information provided to the Municipality.
+Property tax statements are issued each year in accordance with the latest property ownership information provided to the Municipality.
 If an ownership change has occurred, please forward the property tax statement to the current owner or return it immediately to the Municipal Office.
 Failure to receive a bill does not excuse an owner from responsibility for payment of taxes or application of late penalties.

 Tax receipts will only be issued upon request.

-3. Online: set up a payment option for property taxes with your financial institution (shown below), using your roll number as your account number.
+Set up a payment option for property taxes with your financial institution (shown below), using your roll number as your account number.
 To do this, you must access your existing on-line bill payment system through your financial institution's website and add the R.M. of St. Andrews as a Payee.
 You will then use your Roll Number, without the decimal, as the account number.
 The account number must be a total of 9 digits.
 Please be sure to allow at least 5 business days for processing of payment.

 If you have a roll no. with 4 digits such as 1917 - you would enter 001917000 (two zeros in front and 3 at the end)

 If you have a roll no. with 5 digits such as 43605 - you would enter 043605000 (one zero in front and 3 at the end)